evvnt/engineering-blog/_posts/2022-11-10-hello-evvnt.markdown

 > If you are a great engineer/product manager/tester and are sick of the treadmill of Agile Sprints, and you have the
 > self discipline to stay focused then Evvnt might be the right place for you.
 >
-> -Russell Edens, CTO
+> {% avatar rx %} Russell Edens, CTO

 > To me, quality at pace means buying future agility by taking the time now to _fully_ understand problems, brainstorming an ideal solution (not the quickest!), testing thoroughly against well-understood requirements, and tying up loose ends to meet the true definition of "done".
 It also means not rubber-stamping pull requests and instead taking the time to dive into the deeper implications of a set of changes.
 > Building on top of a robust foundation by prioritizing quality _over_ pace leads to everything on top of the foundation being built that much quicker and that much sturdier.
 >
-> -Nick Miller, Senior Software Engineer
+> {% avatar jadefish %} Nick Miller, Senior Software Engineer

 > I feel _Quality at Pace_ is a practice shared by all skilled craftsmen, whatever the trade.
 It means fully understanding the problem and the
 > needs of all stakeholders.
 It means planning ahead, carefully choosing a solution that satisfies the requirements, but recognizes we can't work
 > on one thing indefinitely.
 It means doing it right the first time and building on a solid foundation.
 It also means prioritizing the work that
 > will move the product forward and satisfy our long term goals.
 >
-> -Derek Graham, Senior Software Engineer
+> {% avatar dsgraham %} Derek Graham, Senior Software Engineer

 > It means forgetting about wishful thinking on timelines and instead entrusting the engineering team to take the best route to solve each problem.
 > We stay away from quick remedies and fast coding of an early-stage startup.
 Quality at pace summarizes the passion and commitment our team has to
 > build beautiful and clean software that everyone can enjoy.
 >
-> -Rhet Prieto, Software Engineer
+> {% avatar rhetprieto %} Rhet Prieto, Software Engineer

 > For product managers, "Quality at Pace" (QAP) sets Evvnt apart from other companies that use Agile Sprints.
 > Agile Sprints result in high daily stress levels to deliver products, features, enhancements based on timelines that are projected from sizing epics, stories, tasks, and spikes.